 The Global Centre of Excellence on Climate Adaptation focuses its activities on those areas where acceleration is most needed: where action is most urgently required and where this is complementary to the work of others.
 It is an independent organisation, working across the Global North and South, with offices in the Netherlands.

-GCECA was initiated by UN Environment, Gov NL and NIES Japan and has established partnerships with with global organisations, NGOs, governments, financial institutions knowledge institutions and businesses to accelerate climate adaptation.
+GCECA was initiated by UN Environment and the governments of the Netherlands, Japan and the Philippines and has established partnerships with with global organisations, NGOs, governments, financial institutions knowledge institutions and businesses to accelerate climate adaptation.

 Key questions in climate change adaptation:

 What is climate adaptation excellence?
 The Global Centre of Excellence on Climate Adaptation will collect lessons from policies, programmes and projects and use those to define and build excellence in climate adaptation.